A quiet but significant change has been happening on the internet for the last year.

 The most important part of the job actually starts here.

-Because many people still continue to produce content with the old SEO logic:
+Because many people still continue to produce content with the old SEO mindset:

 However, modern AI systems can distinguish most of these.

-Especially because an incredible amount of AI content has emerged on the internet recently,
+Especially since an incredible amount of AI content has emerged on the internet recently,

-artificial intelligences are now paying more attention to some different signals.
+artificial intelligence is now paying more attention to some different signals.

 For example: